vinhta1/Obsidian-Repository/SCCoM/Cases and Episodes/The Weight of Our Hearts.md

 - Secure themselves, look up, and inhale deeply and sharply after giggling.

 ### Tzitzimimeh
+Skeletal skirted women that rain down from the stars.
 #### Spectrums
 Hurt or Subdue: 3 | Convince: -
 #### Moves